Lukas-Netz/se-rwth.github.io/_pages/teaching.md

 always suitable where non-computer scientists deal with computers and have to describe complex issues using models.

-* Master level, usually given in Summer
+* Master level, usually given in summer
 * Mainly for Computer Science

 {% include trennlinie.html %}